A voice for

 The typical patient indicated for violet is one who has flaccid, loose skin, prone to cysts, swollen glands and infections with a low immune activity.
 Another clinical sign that may indicate violet is moist skin and palms.

 Violet works on multiple body systems largely through its systemic clearing and detoxifying lymphatic action.
-This helps to clear away congestion and toxicity, moves it through the system, and thus increases elimination from the tissues (skin, connective tissue, and mucous membranes) and out into the blood for excretion.
+This helps to clear away congestion and toxicity, move it through the system and thus increase elimination from the tissues (skin, connective tissue and mucous membranes) and out into the blood for excretion.

 It also has a gentle laxative effect and therefore improves the eliminatory activities of the digestive system (5).
 Violet’s lymphatic and alterative actions are also key in their application for seborrheic skin conditions including eczema (1,4,5).